RicePerson/KTANExpert/README.md

 Follow the given instructions.

 ### Example:
-1) KTANE gives you a wire module that goes:
+*0) KTANE gives you a wire module that goes:*
-- Empty
+- *Empty*
--  RED
+-  *RED*
--  RED
+-  *RED*
-- Empty
+- *Empty*
--  BLUE
+-  *BLUE*
-- WHITE
+- *WHITE*

+1) The Player:red_circle: inputs `4` as the wire number,
+2) The Expert:large_blue_circle: asks `Wire 1? (r/y/blu/bla/r): `
-2) The Player:red_circle: inputs `4` as the wire number, and the inputs `r` ENTER `r` ENTER `blu` ENTER `w`
+3) The Player:red_circle: then inputs `r` ENTER `r` ENTER `blu` ENTER `w`
-3) The Expert:large_blue_circle: then asks you for the last digit of the serial number, which the player:red_circle: enters `3`
+4) The Expert:large_blue_circle: then asks `Last Digit of Serial: `
+5) The Player:red_circle: checks the bomb for a serial number sticker, then inputs what the last digit is, which in the case of this example, is `3`
-4) The Expert:large_blue_circle: asks you to `Cut the last RED wire`, which prompts the player:red_circle: to cut the 3rd wire. *Module Complete, move on to the next one.*
+6) The Expert:large_blue_circle: asks you to `Cut the last RED wire`, which prompts the player to cut the 3rd wire. *Module Complete, move on to the next one.*

 ## Button `b`
-*Instructions to come, but the module is fairly straigtforward*
+This module just consists of a large button that has some text on it.
+To start, don't listen to it's lies.
+Sometimes you have to just click "hold" or hold down "press".
+When you enter the module in the expert, it will first ask you for a color.
+It will always ask this question.
+Once you enter the color, there are a couple different questions the expert may ask.
+Things like "What is the last digit of the serial number?" or "What does the button say?".
+Just answer the question.
+These bomb-wide details are shared across modules in the expert, so if you do another button, it won't ask you a question you have already answered.
+If it does, that's because that detail may change between modules, so just answer it.
+Keep answering the questions until it gives you an instruction.
+It will either ask you to press and immediately release the button.
+Or to start holding the button and enter the color of the strip directly to the right of the button.
+The strip will only light up when holding the button, and will light up even if you aren't supposed to hold it, so don't skip ahead.
+If holding, hold down the button and enter the color into the expert WITHOUT letting go of the button.
+It will then give you an instruction like `Release when the countdown timer has a 4 in any position`.
+This just means if there is a four on the countdown display, release the button.
+If not, wait.

+### Example
+*0) KTANE gives you a blue button with the word detonate on it*
+1) The Player:red_circle: selects the Button module with `b`
+2) The Expert:large_blue_circle: asks `What is the color of the button?`
+3) The Player:red_circle: enters `blu` and presses ENTER.
+4) The Expert:large_blue_circle: asks `What does the button say?`
+5) The Player:red_circle: enters `detonate` and presses ENTER.
+6) The Expert:large_blue_circle: asks `How many batteries are on the bomb?`
+7) The Player:red_circle:, after looking around the bomb's edge, enters '1'
+8) The Expert:large_blue_circle: instructs the player to `Press and hold the button`
+9) The Player:red_circle: starts holding the button, and sees a red strip directly to the right of it
+10) The Player:red_circle: enters `r` for the strip color
+11) The Expert:large_blue_circle: tells the player to `Release the button when the countdown timer has a 1 in any position`
+12) The Player:red_circle: complys. *Module Complete, move on to the next one.*

 ## Keypad `k`
 Once you enter the keypad module in the expert, it will list all possible keypad symbols, and then ask for the first one.